wildonion/gem/README.md

 ## 🧐 WrapUps

+* there is an API named `/public/get-token-price/{amount}` which returns the value of the passed in tokens in USD, remember that in order to show the exact amount, the value must gets divided by `1000000` to extract the floating point format.

 * to see a full list of conse mafia hyper server, import the `gem.http.api.json` into the postman which is inisde the `infra` folder, also for the conse panel actix APIs there is swagger UI which can be loaded through the `https://api.panel.conse.app/swagger/` address to see all available APIs.

 > **Regards to conse panel actix APIs**: